Saikarthik-Ramakrishnan/phantom-traffic/README.md

 ## Why the physics is accurate

-This is not a toy animation with scripted slowdowns.
  The engine implements published traffic-flow models:

 - **Intelligent Driver Model** (Treiber, Hennecke & Helbing 2000) — the standard car-following equation, with the free-acceleration exponent δ = 4 and the full dynamic-gap term.
 - **Ballistic integration** at a fixed timestep — the numerically stable update Treiber recommends, decoupled from frame rate, so runs are deterministic and reproducible from a seed.